Host Dependencies

 contrib

-components from either the Munich or TS repository.
+components from the Isabelle repository.
 This includes Scala, a Java JDK, PolyML, and multiple external provers.
 You should download these, even if you have these tools previously installed elsewhere to make sure you have the right versions.
 Depending on your internet connection, this may take some time. - compile and build the Isabelle PIDE jEdit interface.

-Alternatively, it is possible to use the official Isabelle2020 release
+Alternatively, it is possible to use the official Isabelle2022 release

 bundle for your platform from the Isabelle website.
 In this case, the